Derppening/2018f-revision-notes/COMP3021/notes.md

 ```

 - Always implements an interface or extends an superclass
+- Has a default constructor, invoking the superclass constructor
+    - JLS 15.9.5.1: *An anonymous class cannot have an explicitly declared constructor.*
+    - Use Instance Initializer Block for custom initialization
 - Always uses superclass constructor with matching constructors
 - Compiled into `OuterClassName$n.class`
     - `n`: Arbitary number to distinguish anonymous classes